LahkLeKey/FCC-JavaScript-Algorithms-and-Data-Structures-Certification/README.md

 - Catch Off By One Errors When Using Indexing
 - Use Caution When Reinitializing Variables Inside a Loop
 - Prevent Infinite Loops with a Valid Terminal Condition

+### Basic Data Structures (20)

+- Use an Array to Store a Collection of Data
+- Access an Array's Contents Using Bracket Notation
+- Add Items to an Array with push() and unshift()
+- Remove Items from an Array with pop() and shift()
+- Remove Items Using splice()
+- Add Items Using splice()
+- Copy Array Items Using slice()
+- Copy an Array with the Spread Operator
+- Combine Arrays with the Spread Operator
+- Check For The Presence of an Element With indexOf()
+- Iterate Through All an Array's Items Using For Loops
+- Create complex multi-dimensional arrays
+- Add Key-Value Pairs to JavaScript Objects
+- Modify an Object Nested Within an Object
+- Access Property Names with Bracket Notation
+- Use the delete Keyword to Remove Object Properties
+- Check if an Object has a Property
+- Iterate Through the Keys of an Object with a for...in Statement
+- Generate an Array of All Object Keys with Object.keys()
+- Modify an Array Stored in an Object